refinedev/refine/documentation/docs/tutorials/antd.md

 };
 ```

+:::Note
-Note you will need a few more files which help `src/App.tsx` to find your pages and posts.
+You will need a few more files which help `src/App.tsx` to find your pages and posts.
 In the `/pages` folder, put this `index.tsx` file in it which allows everything in the `posts` folder to be used elsewhere.

 ```tsx title="src/pages/index.tsx"
 export * from "./posts";